Edith Smith (police officer): Commemoration

 On 8 March 2019 a blue plaque was erected on St Mary's Church Hall, Halton, Runcorn, on the site of the old almshouses where Edith had been living at the time of her death.

 In September 2021, the Grantham Museum opened an exhibit looking at Smith's role in the police force.

+In March 2023, she was one of a number of notable women with a connection to Grantham honoured by South Kesteven District Council.